 Since it’s made from natural rubbers, you don’t have to worry about plastics or chemicals damaging your floors.
 Plus, it’s easy to clean with a sponge and dry rag, which works well in a dining area.

 This thick, odor-free rug pad features a soft, recycled felt top and grooved natural rubber underside that can keep a cowhide rug in place and even prevent the corners from curling.
-As a bonus, the Superior Lock will wear well, comes with a 15-year warranty, and it’s made in the United States.
+As a bonus, the Superior-Lock wears well, comes with a 15-year warranty, and is made in the United States.

 Do you still have questions about purchasing a non-slip rug pad for your cowhide rug?
 We thought you might, so here are some of the most popular questions.